tabcat/dynamic-content/ARTICLE.md

 <br/>

-**Q**: Could IPNS and Provider Records be swapped out for alternatives and still achieve the same goal?
+**Q**: Could IPNS and Provider Records be swapped out for alternatives and achieve the same goal?

 **A**: Absolutely.
 The goal is to provide a general and reliable replication layer.
-Additionally, the more common and widespread the building blocks used, the more existing infrastructure can be leveraged.
+Additionally, the more widespread the building blocks used, the more existing infrastructure can be leveraged.